Jul 14, 2022

 In the same direction, Article 10 focuses on the application of sanctions and jurisdiction to reduce legal issues and confusion.
 For example, during 2017, U.S. federal regulators fined US divisions and subsidiaries of Asian financial institutions and banks for almost $110 million for inadequacies in their processes.

-Articles 5 and 8 of AML6 focus on sanctions; for both companies and individuals:
+Articles 5 and 8 of the EU 6th money laundering directive focus on sanctions; for both companies and individuals:

 - Denial of the right to governmental benefits or support and provisional or permanent prohibitions to access public funds; including grants and concessions.